ga-wdi-boston/rails-activerecord-one-to-many/README.md

 # Instructions

 * Complete the following user stories.
+A user story is *not* complete unless the story is performable via the browser; being performable via the console is not enough.
 * By the end of this exercise:
   * You should have a working category feature and a working suggested readings feature.
   * You should have category views that all posts within a particular category.